-Upon completion of the fingerprint classification course, students will receive a certificate that qualifies them to take the state fingerprint examination, which its required for the position of Finger Identification Expert.
-This course is approved by the California State Chancellor's Office.
+Upon completion o the fingerprint classification course, students will receive a certificate that qualifies them to take the state fingerprint examination, which is required for the position of Finger Identification Expert.
+To qualify for a certificate, a student must complete the 6 semester units of required Administration of Justice classes.